cloudfoundry/app-autoscaler-cli-plugin/README.md

 ### `cf autoscaling-policy`

-Retrieve the scaling policy of an application, the policy will be shown/stored in JSON format.
+Retrieve the scaling policy of an application, the policy will be displayed in JSON format.

 ```
 cf autoscaling-policy APP_NAME [--output PATH_TO_FILE]